I have studied organic gardening for 60 years and raised many large gardens. I have read Organic Garden Magazine most of my life

 Many Good Benefits to Seaweed Fertilizers

 Seaweed fertilizers are a natural source of a broad range of nutrients that are good for plants and improving your garden soil.
-Plus most seaweed fertilizers are organic.
-Seaweed will make for strong, bountiful gardens.
+Another benefit is most seaweed fertilizers are organic.
+Seaweed will grow strong, abundant gardens.
 We had a friend who had two large pine trees that were dying from the base and working up.
 She told my husband about it and he recommended a seaweed fertilizer mix.
 Over a weeks time they put 2 gallons of seaweed and water mix over the root zone of each tree.
 Then they watched as the trees gradually came back to life and started growing again.
-I hope you, too, will experiment with many of these tips.
+I hope you, too, will experiment with many of these suggestions.

 How to Foliar Spray with Seaweed and/or Fish Emulsion